Fewer HOT FLASHES and more NOT FLASHES

-VEOZAH was proven to reduce the number and severity of day and night hot flashes.
+VEOZAH is proven to reduce the number and severity of hot flashes, day and night.*

-Based on 12-week clinical studies measuring efficacy at 4 and 12 weeks.
+*Based on clinical studies measuring efficacy at 4 and 12 weeks.

 Individual results may vary.
 Talk to your healthcare provider about what this may mean for you.